SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Mitigation

-Walmart’s climate change mitigation strategy centers on achievement of ambitious goals:
+Walmart’s climate change mitigation strategy centers on achievement of ambitious targets:

-• To achieve zero emissions across our global operations (Scopes 1 & 2) by 2040; and
+• Achieve zero emissions across our global operations (Scopes 1 & 2) by 2040

 Emissions From Our Global Operations (Scopes 1 & 2)